 They had needed -- they wanted DNA from me, 2 3 and they wanted IDs from my mother and from my siblings.
-4 My sister fortunately had her birth certificate on her, the old one, the big blue birth certificate, that had our 5 6 mother's maiden name on there.
-So, that was another piece of -- form of ID that linked us to our mom.
-And, the DNA 7 testing that they had ordered -- that I had ordered for 8 9 them to use to gain access to her file, I am not too sure if they used it, but somehow Brenda had managed to access 10 all of that.
-And, I had given her authorization to access 11 all of that, and filled out all the files, and gave them 12 all the information that was provided from us, as the 13 14 family.
+My sister fortunately had her birth certificate on her, the 4 old one, the big blue birth certificate, that had our 5 6 mother's maiden name on there.
+So, that was another piece 7 of -- form of ID that linked us to our mom.
+And, the DNA testing that they had ordered -- that I had ordered for 8 9 them to use to gain access to her file, I am not too sure 10 if they used it, but somehow Brenda had managed to access all of that.
+And, I had given her authorization to access 11 all of that, and filled out all the files, and gave them 12 all the information that was provided from us, as the 13 family.
+14

-15 I asked them if, like, well, how would I be able to do this, like, go about accessing everything for my 16 17 family?
+15 I asked them if, like, well, how would I be 16 able to do this, like, go about accessing everything for my family?
 So, Brenda said, "Just leave it to me.
-I will 18 help you guys."
-And then probably about a month later she had Laurie Davies of the Alberta FILU, was the one who had 19 helped us organize this file, and access all of it.
-She 20 21 had asked me for authorization, and she had guided us with 22 other forms, gave us a meeting in Edmonton.
-Me and my sister Sonia had attended.
+I will 17 help you guys."
+And then probably about a month later she 18 had Laurie Davies of the Alberta FILU, was the one who had 19 helped us organize this file, and access all of it.
+20 She had asked me for authorization, and she had guided us with 21 other forms, gave us a meeting in Edmonton.
+Me and my 22 sister Sonia had attended.
 23 the medical examiner, and the Edmonton Police Services.
-But, the Edmonton Police Services would not.
-They said they were too busy.
+1 But, the Edmonton Police Services would not.
+They said 2 3 they were too busy.
 So, we left it like that.
+We accessed the police report, and we also 4 had our meeting with the medical examiners on that day, 5 6 about a month ago.
+About three weeks ago.
+So, my sister, 7 Sonia was the one who filed for the release of the autopsy report and everything.
+At the same time, they had let us 8 9 know that, well, okay, this is what's going to happen.
+10 They are going to be meeting with the health people, the support people, and there's going to be a lawyer there.
+11 We had met with them, and then at the same 12 time when we had got access from the Alberta FILU for the 13 files, Laurie Davies introduced us to the Saskatchewan FILU 14 15 team, with Dorothy Myo and all her associate team members, 16 too.
+So, they are helping us with what we're here for today.
+And, I'm grateful for their help, both teams, 17 18 Alberta and Saskatchewan.